QuentinRa/blog.quentinra.dev/maths/r/utils/plot.md

 * **French**: `Camembert`
 * **Function**: `pie(table(qual))`

-Same as for Bar chart but represented using the traditional pie chart.
+Same as Bar chart, but represented using the traditional pie chart.

 <hr class="sl">